bernardslb14/UniversityStudentGame/README.md

 **Brief Description:**
 - This project was designed to recreate the routine of a university student during a night out in Coimbra.
-- The main character, a typical university student, has to go through three different scenarios to finish the game (during each stage, the student must catch some items and simultaneously dodge enemies).
+- The main character has to go through three different scenarios to finish the game (during each stage, the student must catch some items and simultaneously dodge enemies).
 <br/>